CodeTherapist/customizing-aspnetcore-book/manuscript/12-hosting.md

 ![](images/customize-aspnetcore/iis-hosting.png)

 It get's a little more complicated if you need to change the security, if you have some database connections and so on.
-This would be a topic for a separate blog post.
+This would be a topic for a further chapter or a blog post.
 But in this small sample it simply works:

 ![](images/customize-aspnetcore/iis-hosted.PNG)